Headcorn Junction railway station

 Headcorn Junction railway station was the Kent and East Sussex Railway's northern terminus.
 It was adjacent to the South Eastern and Chatham Railway's Headcorn station.
-It opened in 1905 and closed in 1954.
+It opened in 1905 and closed in January 1954.

 History

 Headcorn Junction opened on 15 May 1905 with the extension of the Kent and East Sussex Railway (K&ESR) from Tenterden Town to Headcorn.
 The station was adjacent to the South Eastern and Chatham Railway's (SE&CR) Headcorn station.
 It was 21.5 mi from Robertsbridge.
 Passenger facilities comprised a small waiting room.
 This had originally stood at Tenterden Town, and was moved to Headcorn Junction when a new brick building was provided at Tenterden Town.
 The original junction between the K&ESR and SE&CR was on the Ashford side of the station.

 In 1926, the Southern Railway, which had taken over the SE&CR in 1923, decided to rebuild their station at Headcorn to provide two through roads with platforms on passing loops.
 A new platform was provided for the K&ESR and the connection between the two railways was moved to the Tonbridge side of Headcorn station.
 Work had been completed by 1930.
 The K&ESR was absorbed into British Railways on 1 January 1948, becoming part of the Southern Region of British Railways.
-The station, and the line between Headcorn and Tenterden Town, were closed on 2 January 1954.
+The station, and the line between Headcorn and Tenterden Town, were closed on 4 January 1954.
+As of 2025 the platform of Headcorn Junction Station still remain although partly overgrown and a third set of stairs from Headcorn station to the disused platforms are still there and accessible.